New Car Insurance Grace Period: How Long Do You Have to Add a Car to Your Policy?

 No Existing Policy?
 No Grace Period.

 Grace periods only apply if you already have an active auto insurance policy.
 First-time buyers or anyone without a current policy must purchase coverage before the vehicle can be driven legally.
-Learn about first-time buyer options to get covered quickly.
+Learn more about getting covered quickly before you head to the lot.

 Adding a New Car vs. Replacing a Car: What's the Difference?